Mpox has been declared a public health emergency in Africa. What is it and what's the WHO doing?

 In the Ivory Coast and South Africa, health authorities have reported outbreaks of a different and less dangerous version of mpox that spread worldwide in 2022.

 Africa CDC Director General Dr. Jean Kaseya said the agency’s declaration of a public health emergency was meant “to mobilize our institutions, our collective will and our resources to act swiftly and decisively.”
-He appealed to Africa’s global partners for help, saying that stopping the virus's spread required international help.
+He appealed to Africa’s international partners for help, saying that the escalating caseload in Africa had largely been ignored.

 “It’s clear that current control strategies aren’t working and there is a clear need for more resources,” said Michael Marks, a professor of medicine at the London School of Hygiene and Tropical Medicine.
 “If a (global emergency declaration) is the mechanism to unlock these things, then it is warranted,” he said.